-The progress made over the past year has been unquestionably substantial.
-Over the course of the next 12 months, we will continue to remain vigilant by paying close attention to the rapidly changing landscape, namely the effects of the COVID-19 pandemic and the global slowdown.
-Furthermore, we will continue to comply with the measures mandated by the national and provincial governments in Indonesia, while continuing to serve our global customer base and meet their demands.
-PYX's top priorities will continue to be the undertaking of safe, high-impact, responsible, value creating activities, while adhering to a prudent capex investment strategy.
+Furthermore, we will continue to comply with the measures mandated by the national and provincial governments in Indonesia, while serving our global customer base and meeting their demands.
+Our increased production capacity and utilization will ensure that we are well positioned to capitalize on favorable mineral sands market dynamics as a result of a persistent demand-supply imbalance, which will result in an increased market share for our Group.
+PYX's top priorities will continue to be the undertaking of safe, high impact, responsible, value creating activities, while adhering to a disciplined capital expenditure investment strategy.

-Since our NSX listing on February 25th, at a price of AU\$0.40, we have enjoyed strong post-IPO price performance, outperforming the ASX Metals & Mining index and most mineral sands peers.

-Going forward, we will also endeavor to complement the current PYX resource base by identifying, acquiring and developing undervalued, world-class mineral assets strategically located in countries participating in China's Belt and Road initiative, possessing significant resources, long mine life and among the highest zircon assemblage in the world.
+Since the completion of our IPO on the National Stock Exchange of Australia on 25 February 2020, we have seen a strong post-IPO share price performance, with our share price outperforming the ASX Metals & Mining index and all mineral sands listed peers.
+Looking ahead, we will also aim to continue complementing the current PYX resource base by identifying, acquiring and developing undervalued, world-class mineral assets strategically located in countries participating in the Belt and Road initiative, possessing significant resources, with long mine life and superior zircon assemblage.

-With these extraordinary results in mind, on behalf of the Board, I would like to express our heartfelt gratitude to our professional staff and management team for their hard work during the past year, and to the local communities and governments for their support and commitment.
-Furthermore, we would like to extend great appreciation to our customers for all their trust and cooperation.
+With these extraordinary results in mind, on behalf of the Board, I would like to thank our professional staff and management team for their endeavors during the past year, and the local communities and governments for their support and commitment.
+Furthermore, we would like to extend great appreciation to our customers for all their trust and co-operation.

-I would also like to thank our shareholders and stakeholders who continue to provide us with great support through this journey.
+I would also like to thank our shareholders and stakeholders who provide us with great support through this journey.
+I look forward to many more successful years ahead as we endeavor to deliver our strategy to further strengthen our market position in this coming financial year.
 We truly believe that our continued commitment to building a leading global mineral sands company will generate long-term value to all.